 Describe your situation - Tell us your state, the property address, the type of tenancy (month-to-month, fixed-term, at-will), the grounds for the notice (nonpayment, lease violation, no-fault termination), the amount owed or the specific violation, and any relevant dates (lease start, last payment received, when the violation occurred).

-Review your personalized notice draft - Our AI generates a complete eviction notice draft citing the applicable statute for your state, the correct notice period, any required disclosures, the specific demand, and clear next steps.
+Review your personalized notice draft - Our AI generates a complete eviction notice draft citing the applicable statute for your state, the applicable notice period, common required disclosures, the specific demand, and clear next steps.
 Review it carefully and consult an attorney if you have any questions about your specific situation.

 Serve the notice properly - Download your notice in DOCX or PDF format.
 Serve it using the method required by your state - personal delivery, posting and mailing, certified mail, or a combination.
 Keep proof of service: a signed declaration noting the date, time, method, and person served.
 Proper service is essential - an improperly served notice is invalid regardless of its content.

 This is the most common eviction notice in the United States, accounting for over 80% of all eviction filings.
 The landlord serves a written notice demanding that the tenant either pay the overdue rent in full or vacate the property within a specified number of days.
-The notice period varies by state: 3 days in California, Florida, Texas, and Nevada; 5 days in Illinois (for buildings with 5+ units), Michigan, and Indiana; 7 days in Georgia and Ohio (demand-based, then immediate filing in GA); 10 days in North Carolina and Pennsylvania; 14 days in New York, Vermont, Washington, and Massachusetts; 30 days in New Jersey.
+The notice period varies by state: 3 days in California, Florida, Texas, and Nevada (Texas often as a notice to pay rent or vacate after SB 38); 5 days in Illinois, Michigan, and Indiana; 3 business days in Georgia for covered residential nonpayment under the Safe at Home Act; 3 days in Ohio; 10 days in North Carolina and Pennsylvania; 14 days in New York, Vermont, Washington, and Massachusetts.
+New Jersey generally requires no separate notice to quit for simple nonpayment.
 The notice must state the exact amount owed and the period it covers.
 If the tenant pays the full amount within the notice period - called curing the default - the eviction cannot proceed.
 Getting the dollar amount wrong (including late fees or charges that your state does not allow in a pay-or-quit notice) invalidates the entire notice.

 When a tenant violates a term of the lease other than rent payment - unauthorized pets, excessive noise, unauthorized occupants, illegal activity on the premises, or property damage - the landlord typically must serve a cure-or-quit notice.
 This notice specifies the exact lease provision violated, describes the violation with enough factual detail for the tenant to know what needs to change, and gives a specified period to cure the violation or vacate.
 Cure periods are typically 10-30 days depending on the state.
 Some violations are incurable by statute - in most states, illegal drug manufacturing, creating an imminent safety hazard, or repeated violations after prior warnings may allow an unconditional quit notice with a shorter timeframe.
 The notice must be specific: 'lease violation' without details is insufficient.